While there is no single simple solution, you can do a few things to help ensure success on your final exam.

 - Ideally, work your way through the complete course, taking careful notes on terms, major concepts, etc. Pay special attention to the course and unit learning outcomes -- you should feel comfortable with each of them.

 - If you don't have time to complete your course in full, we recommend at least working through unit quizzes, exploring the unit outcomes, and reading through the course study guides -- pay special attention to areas where you feel less confident and use the learning materials in those parts of the course to study.

 Studying for your next attempt

 - Find any unfamiliar topics or terms in your exam attempt(s), especially for questions that you have missed.

-- Research these topics and terms in the course materials and/or through a web search.
+- Research these topics and terms in the course materials, study guides, and/or through a web search.
 Research both the questions AND the answer choices -- the incorrect answer choice for a question on one exam might show up as the question topic on another exam.
 We have a search engine at https://cse.google.com/cse?cx=013081406483882295490:nde8332ysbm that will help you find answers within the course materials.